telerik/justmock-docs/advanced-usage/partial-mocking.md

 ## Prerequisites

-In the further examples, we will use the following sample class to test:
+The following sample class is used in the examples below:

 #### Sample setup
 ```C#